dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 **Return Value**

-The error correction level of PDF417 code.
+An integer representing the error correction level of PDF417 code.

 ### hasLeftRowIndicator

-Represents whether the left row indicator of the PDF417 code exists.
+Indicates whether the left row indicator of the PDF417 code exists.
+If the value is `true`, the PDF417 barcode has the left row indicator.
+Otherwise, it does not have the left row indicator.
+The left row indicator is used to denote the start of a new row in the barcode.

 ```java
 boolean hasLeftRowIndicator();